 Data Security Breach

 When a customer leaves, there may be mishandling of sensitive data.
-Be sure that strong data protection protocols are established to keep customer information secure during and after the process of offboarding.
+Be sure that strong data protection protocols and continuous threat exposure management are established to keep customer information secure during and after the process of offboarding.

 Example: Securely store all customer data and keep strict access controls.
 Conduct regular security policy audits and use advanced cybersecurity software to prevent unauthorized access